SalvatoreAdalberto/ScreenCaster/README.md

 # ScreenCaster

+# Compilation and Execution of the Application

+To compile the project, execute the respective script based on your operating system:

+- On **Linux/MacOS**, run the `launcher.sh` script.
+- On **Windows**, execute the `launcher.bat` script.

+Both accept as parameter a boolean: set `true` if you want to cargo clean your project before compiling, or set `false`if you want to stay with a previously compiled version (in any case `screen_caster`will be compiled, as any missing module).

+These scripts perform the following operations:

+1. **Compilation of All Modules**:
+   - The scripts ensure that each of the required modules is compiled, including:
+     - **screen_caster**
+     - **annotation_tool**
+     - **overlay_crop**
+     - **setup**

+2. **Application Launch**:
+   - Upon successful compilation of all modules, `setup` module is run to check if `ffmpeg` is alrready present on your device, otherwise a proper version is downloaded and intalled.
+Then the application is initialized by launching the `screen_caster` module as the main application.

+**Important**: The main application (`screen_caster`) cannot be executed unless all other dependent modules are correctly configured and compiled.
+These scripts ensure the proper configuration and compilation of each module before the application is launched, thereby preventing any runtime errors due to missing or misconfigured components.

+---

 # Creating a Screencasting Application in Rust

 Create a screencasting application using Rust that continuously captures screen content (or a portion thereof) and streams it to peers.
 The application should meet the following requirements: